 Police arrest man on suspicion of manslaughter over ice hockey player’s death

-A man has been arrested on suspicion of manslaughter over the death of ice hockey player Adam Johnson, South Yorkshire Police said.
+A man has been arrested on suspicion of manslaughter following the death of ice hockey player Adam Johnson.

-Johnson, 29, was seriously injured during a Challenge Cup game between Nottingham Panthers and Sheffield Steelers on October 28 and died later in hospital, with a post-mortem confirming his cause of death was a neck injury.
+South Yorkshire Police said that the man remains in police custody after being arrested on Tuesday.

+Johnson died on October 28 after being hit in the neck by the skate of a member of the opposing team during Nottingham Panthers’ Challenge Cup match away at Sheffield Steelers.

 “We have been speaking to highly specialised experts in their field to assist in our inquiries and continue to work closely with the health and safety department at Sheffield City Council, which is supporting our ongoing investigation.